-The FDC37C669 incorporates an IBM XT/AT compatible parallel port.
-The FDC37C669 supports the optional PS/2 type bi-directional parallel port (SPP), the Enhanced Parallel Port (EPP) and the Extended Capabilities Port (ECP) parallel port modes.
-Refer to the FDC37C669 Configuration Registers and FDC37C669 Hardware Configuration description for information on disabling, power down, changing the base address of the parallel port, and selecting the mode of operation.
+The FDC37N769 incorporates an IBM XT/AT compatible parallel port.
+The FDC37N769 supports the optional PS/2 type bi-directional parallel port (SPP), the Enhanced Parallel Port (EPP) and the Extended Capabilities Port (ECP) parallel port modes.
+Refer to the FDC37N769 Configuration Registers and the following hardware configuration description for information on disabling, powering down, changing the base address, and selecting the mode of operation of the parallel port.